Julio-Antony/eduria/README.md

 ## Usage -->

+### Pre requisite

+Make sure you have been installed these tool below :

+- Node JS
+- MongoDB

 ### ES Modules in Node

 We use ECMAScript Modules in the backend in this project.
 Be sure to have at least Node v14.6+ or you will need to add the "--experimental-modules" flag.